bigdata-i523/hid202/notebook.md

 # Writing

-* 08/26/17 Installed and Learned aquamacs
+* 09/15/17 Installed and Learned jabref
-* 00/01/17 Installed and Learned jabref
+* 09/18/17 Installed and Learned Latex